 Cactus House – at the foot of Cape Town’s dramatic and world-famous Table Mountain is the unique guesthouse exclusively for gay men.
 It’s the only property of this type in Cape Town.
 Successfully being around since the year 2000 and a loyal icon of the LGBT community, Cactus House has built a reputation of class, consistency and excellence.

-There are even a few LGBT-oriented booking sites like misterb&b with listings from gay hosts for gay guests where you can either rent a whole apartment or a private room in a shared apartment.
-Understanding Cape Town’s gay scene is much more easily done with the help of a local and apartment sharing is one of the best ways to meet someone living in the city who knows how things work, where and when are the best nights to go out, and what places to eat at and which to avoid.
+There are even a few LGBT-oriented booking sites like misterb&b where you can rent a room from a local gay host.
+Founded in 2014, misterb&b is not a hotel or chain, but rather a booking site for rooms, apartments and homes.
+Similar to AirBnB, Vrbo and Booking.com, misterb&b is an online service, but it allows you to from gay and gay-friendly hosts around the world.
+They have hosts in more than 200 countries and territories with more than 1 million total listings.
+Understanding the gay scene is much more easily done with the help of a local and apartment sharing is one of the best ways to meet someone living in the city who knows how things work, where and when are the best nights to go out, and what places to eat at and which to avoid.

 Sightseeing & Activities in Cape Town